b-venter/ChatApp/README.md

  - update the OS
    >sudo zypper ref
    >sudo zypper up
- - copy the `app` folder to the VM, then run the following commands:
+ - copy the `app` folder to the VM, then run the following commands (or git clone):
    >cd app/
    >sudo sh setup.sh
  - The script will install the services, firewall rules and MySQL database